 Photo #: 12, 13, 14, 18 Drawing # A-2, A-3

 The Part 2 must include color photographs.
 Plans, specifications, and drawings should also be included if they help to explain the work being proposed.
-We require two sets of everything- one for our office, and one for the National Park Service in Washington, D.C.
+Two sets of everything is required - one for History Colorado, and one for the National Park Service in Washington, D.C.
 If two sets of photographs cannot be provided, we will accept one set of photos and a set of clear reproductions instead (color photocopies, color computer scans, etc. We cannot accept B&W photocopies of color prints).

 Part 3 is completed after the work is finished.
 This is the "after" section, which describes the work actually done as part of the project.
 The Part 3 application also requires two sets of photographs.
-Ideally, the Part 3 photos should match the same views as the Part 2 photos, so that we can compare "before" and "after" views.
+Ideally, the Part 3 photos should match the same views as the Part 2 photos, so that "before" and "after" views can be compared.

 History Colorado, reviews all of the Parts, then forwards them to the National Park Service in Washington D.C. for final approval/disapproval.
 They have the final word on these matters.
 Our office can only make recommendations.

-The State Tax Credit works like the Federal ITC, with two exceptions.
+The State Tax Credit works like the Federal ITC, with three exceptions.
 One is that the applications are reviewed in-state; the National Park Service is not involved.
-The other is that for the State Tax Credit application, Parts 1 and 2 of the federal ITC are mashed together and are called Part 1.
+Two is that all commercial applications must be submitted online.
+Third is that for the State Tax Credit application, Parts 1 and 2 of the federal ITC are mashed together and are called Part 1.
 When filling out Part 1 of the State Tax Credit application, you document the historic eligibility of the property AND outline the plans for its renovation at the same time.